IT Careers

 Information Technology

 Career impact for senior systems administrators working in information technology: Huge.
-The impact of the IT world already knowing what a sysadmin does and what their career trajectory looks like can’t be overstated.
+The impact of the IT world knowing what a sysadmin does and their career trajectory can’t be overstated.
 In many other fields, companies know they need teams of sysadmins, but they don’t always know how to mentor a new IT professional through their career.
 Many IT companies are populated with people who’ve walked the exact path ahead of time and can provide a good career for senior systems administrators.

 High-Technology Manufacturing

-A high-tech company like Lockheed Martin can’t manufacture advanced-technology systems like aircraft, space launchers and satellites without highly reliable networks and devices.
-Senior systems administrators will always find plenty of work in a company like that, whose profits and operations depend on teams of sysadmins ensuring their advanced networks always work flawlessly.
+A high-tech company like Lockheed Martin can’t manufacture advanced-technology systems like aircraft, space launchers, and satellites without highly reliable networks and devices.
+Senior systems administrators will always find plenty of work in a company like that, whose profits and operations depend on teams of sysadmins ensuring their advanced networks work flawlessly.

 Medical